farzan-dehbashi/farzan-dehbashi/README.md

 # Who is Farzan? 🐋

-A Research Assistant at the University of Waterloo.
-I am in love with Python!
-Since she is cute and powerful.
+A Software Engineer at Achievers inc. I am in love with my job!
+Which enables me to learn things on a daily basis.

 To be honest, before bumping into Python, I had a crush on C++ for almost 8 years, since I first got to know her as a high school student.
 I was into Embedded Systems programming using C++ to make things become smart.